Pope Francis is in critical condition after long respiratory crisis, requiring oxygen at high flow

 ROME (AP) — Pope Francis was in critical condition Saturday after he suffered a long asthmatic respiratory crisis that required high flows of oxygen, the Vatican said.

-The 88-year-old Francis, who has been hospitalized for a week with pneumonia and a complex lung infection, also received blood transfusions after tests showed low platelet counts associated with anemia, the Vatican said in a late update.
+The 88-year-old Francis, who has been hospitalized for a week with pneumonia and a complex lung infection, also received blood transfusions after tests showed low counts of platelets, which are needed for clotting, associated with anemia, the Vatican said in a late update.

+“The Holy Father’s condition continues to be critical, therefore, as explained yesterday (Friday), the Pope is not out of danger,” the statement said.
+It was the first time “critical” was used, in a written statement, to describe Francis' condition.

 Francis, who has chronic lung disease, was admitted to Gemelli hospital on Feb.
 14 after a weeklong bout of bronchitis worsened.